 The BA/MA program in economics allows academically outstanding undergraduate students to complete an MA degree from the Graduate School of Arts & Sciences at the same time as the BA.
 144 credits are the minimum for this program.
 It requires the MA Economics Core (four courses in microeconomics, macroeconomics, statistics, and econometrics) and four elective courses on the master’s level, replacing four undergraduate electives.
 Thus the dual BA/MA degree require 16 additional credits (see below), and at least one semester of additional time, beyond the BA degree.

 Admission to the BA/MA program requires individual application for each student, and evaluation of each application by the Master’s Admissions Committee.
 Applicants must already be majors in Economics, and making good progress on satisfying the requirements listed below.
 The BA/MA program can be combined with undergraduate minors.
-Applicants to the BA/MA program are advised to apply in the second semester of their sophomore year, and no later than October 1 of the first semester of their junior year.
+For information on application requirements and deadlines, please see the Graduate School of Arts & Sciences’ BA/MA and BA/MS Program Application website.

 All required courses are 4 credit hours.